“Because of” and “Thanks to” in Italian

 Per colpa di mio fratello, non posso uscire.

-Because of my brother, I cannot go out. (= It’s his fault that I cannot go out.)
+Because of my brother, I cannot go out. (= Because of my brother’s fault, I cannot go out.)

 Per colpa della scuola, non ho tempo di fare niente.